 I also like the prayer sequence because in it Esmeralda is shown to be such a selfless character.
 She prays not for herself, but instead for the safety and freedom of her people.
-We see other people praying for selfish reasons (asking for beauty and wealth etc)and she asks for help for equality.
+We see other people praying for rather selfish reasons (asking for beauty and wealth etc)and she instead asks for help for equality.
 This is one of the most touching and perfectly constructed sequences in any Disney film.
 People out there who treat certain people badly should pay attention to these words of the song ” I thought we all were the children of God.”
 These words serve as a reminder that we should all be treated equally and receive compassion.

 Esmeralda is my favourite female Disney character.
 She is independent, strong, kind hearted, warm, fun, resourceful and so compassionate and tender.
 I love how she befriends Quasimodo and sees the man behind the physical which scares many people.
 I only regret that she was put together romantically with Phoebus instead of with Quasimodo.

 He finds an inner strength and courage to enable him to do the right thing nearer the end of the film.
 He also never loses his kindness and sweetness, despite having been treated so badly by many people for so long.

 Quasimodo comes to love Esmeralda, and it really annoys me so much that the makers of this film couldn’t have been braver and had them get together at the end.
 This would have helped show that disabled and disfigured people can love and be in relationships just like anyone else can.